Constitution and Bylaws of Texas Music Administrators Conference

 - Section 1 — Membership

-- Membership in this organization shall be open to all individuals who are currently serving in any administrative capacity, retired from such an administrative position, or interested in administration related to music education programs at any level.
+- Membership in this Corporation shall be open to all individuals who are currently serving in any administrative capacity, retired from such an administrative position, or interested in administration related to music education programs at any level.
 Membership shall be designated as “Active” or “Retired” as appropriate to the employment status of the member.

 - Section 2 — Annual dues

 - A registration fee of $50 (Active Member) or $30 (Retired Member) per year shall entitle an individual to full membership in the Texas Music Administrators Conference.
 A majority vote of the members present at a regular meeting of the full membership is required to change these amounts.
-Continued membership is contingent upon being up-to-date on annual membership registration.
+Continued membership is contingent upon being up-to-date on annual membership registration fees.

 - Section 3 — Rights of members